NewPage Corporation

 growth for Leigh Controls and allow companies like ULMA and Sick Optic

-to gain market share. |
+to gain market share.

-1970, the company under the guidance of William Dobbie, designed and patented new technologies in the area of
+inspection division under the guidance of William Dobbie, designed and patented new technologies in the area of

 ultraviolet hole detection and splice detection.
 With the